A Bottom-Up Approach to On-Time,

 For instance, concrete columns for a bridge deck require several steps, such as form setting, pouring concrete, stripping, etc. In a building or plant scenario, the granular breakdown might be at the component level – think pieces of structural steel, spools of pipe or conduit.
 Accurate estimates of time, work hours, and cost to complete each “step” or component provide meaningful intelligence.
 There is much that can be learned or repeated on future projects at the component level with a bottom-up approach to project management.

-Construction project management software should do more than just store and report on project data.
+Software for construction estimating, planning and scheduling should do more than just store and report on project data.
 It should capture knowledge – both in terms of expectations and outcomes – at the component level so the uniqueness of each job can be isolated and leveraged to validate assumptions on both current and future projects.

 INEIGHT’S PROJECT MANAGEMENT SOLUTIONS